thanh913/MOOJ/docs/development.md

 *   **Types**: Use TypeScript effectively (`src/types/`).
 *   **Testing**: React Testing Library.

+### Problem Difficulty

+Problem difficulty in MOOJ is stored as float values in the range of 1.0 to 9.0.
+This scale is used consistently across the backend and frontend.
+The frontend displays these values directly without scaling.

+The scale is defined as follows (with suggested color coding):

+- **1.0 - 1.5: Easy (Green)**
+  - *Description:* Requires direct application of a definition, formula, or algorithm.
+- **2.0 - 3.5: Intermediate (Blue)**
+  - *Description:* Involves standard multi-step procedures or predictable combination of concepts.
+- **4.0 - 6.0: Advanced (Yellow)**
+  - *Description:* Needs synthesis of distinct concepts or creative adaptation of standard techniques.
+- **6.5 - 8.0: Expert (Red)**
+  - *Description:* Demands strategic application of advanced techniques, significant synthesis, or key insights.
+- **8.5 - 9.0: Master (Deep Red)**
+  - *Description:* Requires deep insight, novel strategies, synthesis across advanced fields, or high technicality.

+See the [Usage Guide](./usage.md#creating-a-new-problem) for more detailed examples for each tier.

 ## Backend Details (FastAPI)

 *   **Structure**: `backend/app/` (api, crud, db, schemas, services).